Accessibility Statement

 Some tables, such as the Logbook, are not properly supporting built in screen readers.

-We plan to improve the accessibility of all tables during the first half of 2023.
+We plan to improve the accessibility of all tables.

 User manual PDF